kjsmita6/WPICode/CS/4513/project_fs/README.txt

 2. When implementing the `format()` function, you will need to write the superblock and clear the remaining blocks in the file system.

 2.1 What should happen if the the file system is already mounted?
+    If the file system is mounted you should return false to indicate that the format failed.
 2.2 What information must be written into the superblock?
+    You must write the magic number, the number of blocks, the number of inode blocks (i.e. normal blocks that are dedicated to inode info), and the total number of inodes.
 2.3 How would you clear all the remaining blocks?
+    Starting at the first data block (the block after the last inode block), you can write an empty char pointer (size BLOCK_SIZE) to that block.

 Brief response please!